goharbor/harbor/docs/installation_guide.md

 The table below lists the parameters that must be set when you deploy Harbor.
 At the very least, you must update the `hostname` parameter.

 **IMPORTANT**: Harbor does not ship with any certificates, and by default uses HTTP to serve registry requests.
 This is acceptable only in air-gapped test or development environments.
 In production environments, always use HTTPS.
-If you enable Content Trust with Notary, you must use HTTPS.
+If you enable Content Trust with Notary to properly sign all images, you must use HTTPS.

 You can use certificates that are signed by a trusted third-party CA, or you can use self-signed certificates.
 For information about how to create a CA, and how to use a CA to sign a server certificate and a client certificate, see **[Configuring Harbor with HTTPS Access](configure_https.md)**.